 3. Have supplements to hand to help.

+I wouldn’t recommend trying anything radically different but having some natural remedies to hand might be of use too.
 Digestive enzymes can be helpful to deal with big meals especially if they’re high in fat.
 When we eat, saliva releases digestive enzymes and many of the other organs in the digestive tract do this too.
-Those with IBS and IBD can sometimes have low levels of the enzymes- for example: lactose intolerance can be really common with those with other gut issues and this is because the body doesn’t make enough lactase- which helps the body break down lactose.
+Those with IBD can sometimes have low levels of the enzymes- for example, lactose intolerance can be really common with those with other gut issues and this is because the body doesn’t make enough lactase- which helps the body break down lactose.

-You might also consider Betaine and Pepsin if you think you suffer with low stomach acid and as a result can’t digest red meat (This is really common and I’ve explained it in my Indigestion blog post
+You might also consider Betaine and Pepsin if you think you suffer from low stomach acid and as a result can’t digest red meat (This is really common and I’ve explained all about in my do you have

 4. Have gut rest days.

-I’ve been scheduling these after Christmas meals- they tend to involve a lot of bone broth and juice- a pain but it can help your gut have a chance to recover.
-Of course, if there’s more serious symptoms such as bleeding you should always see your doctor but if it’s mild gastrointestinal disturbances, then this can help if you know you’ve overindulged.
+Last year, I scheduled these for after Christmas meals- they tend to involve a lot of bone broth and juice- a pain but it can help your gut have a chance to recover.
+Of course, if there are more serious symptoms such as bleeding you should always see your doctor but if it’s mild gastrointestinal disturbances, then this can help if you know you’ve overindulged.

 can help repair the gut lining.
 Read more in my post on bone broth here

 Alcohol can cause issues for many reasons.
 Gluten and Yeast can be an issue with beer.
-Histamines can be a problem with wine- interesting fact antacids can also make you more susceptible to a wine intolerance as it increases the amount of histamines in your body and of course, alcohol is essentially a toxin, so too much may cause an issue.
-If you are drinking (and lets face it, most of us will!) you may want to try Milk Thistle to support the liver and drink plenty of water to prevent dehydration (since alcohol is a diuretic and dehydration is a big issue with IBD anyway)
+Histamines can be a problem with wine- interesting fact antacids can also make you more susceptible to a wine intolerance as it increases a number of histamines in your body.
+Remember, many of us on IBD medications have our livers monitored closely and your doctor will let you know if there are issues with it.